mshea-08/run-analysis/README.md

 The key to the space manipulation and support scores is the generation of the **no-run counterfactual state**.
 The idea behind the no-run state is to produce a state where most players behave in the same way, however the runner does not attempt the run.
 Anyone whose behavior was *influenced* by the run should behave appropriately given the new circumstances.

+The no-run state is built via a deterministic, principles based algorithm.
+We use basic concepts from physics--e.g. reaction time, maximum speed, etc--alongside soccer specific principles--e.g. goal side defending, lane blocking, defensive shape and spacing, etc--to create a series of position optimizing functions.
+The no-run state is only dependent on the **intial state** and **end state** of the run.
+For ease of computation it does not depend on intermediate frames.

 Below we will outline the main steps to the no-run state, although we will omit some detail.
 For a more detailed accounting see, *upload paper*.

+## Move the Runner

+The first step is to move the runner.
+To move the runner, we begin with their initial position, $(x_i,y_i)$ and evolve their $x$ (downfield) position by the average downfield change in their teammates.
+We then adjust their $y$ positioning to satisfy minimal spacing requirement.
+The spacing requirement depend on where on the field the ball and runner are.

+## Identify Influenced Defenders

 # Current Code Available

+*Under construction.*

 ## Pitch Control